Guide to 4 Natural Solubilisers for Cosmetic Formulating

 How to use a natural solubiliser

-Here, we are working with blue chamomile essential oil and trialling various ratios.
+Here, we are working with blue chamomile essential oil and testing various ratios.
 You will always need to follow these steps:

 1. Blend the essential oil with the solubiliser until you get a homogenous mix.